Originally published February 7, 2019

 If you set up a separate bank account and credit card from the beginning, you are a step ahead.
 You can export your transactions from your bank and import them into the software.

-The nice part about most accounting software is that they have direct bank feeds so you can categorize your transactions as they come in, so you will likely only have to do this import once.
+The nice part about most accounting software is they have direct bank feeds so you can categorize your transactions as they come in, meaning you will likely only have to do this import once.
 You can connect your bank feed, which helps decrease the amount of data entry you will need to do.

-Now that your data is in there, you can start to categorize transactions into accounts.
-Again, most software has you covered here with an out-of-the-box chart of accounts (a listing of accounts that you can use for categorization).
+Now your data is in there, you can start to categorize transactions into accounts.
+Again, most software has you covered here with an out-of-the-box chart of accounts (a listing of accounts you can use for categorization).
 You are now going to take all of these transactions you imported and put them into buckets.
-Don’t get too fussy - mainly you are trying to separate revenue and expenses into buckets that make sense.
+Don’t get too fussy — mainly, you are trying to separate revenue and expenses into buckets that make sense.

-Your Bank Balance is Your Rock
+Bookkeeping Hack #7: Your Bank Balance Is Your Rock

 Why is this important?
 If the balance in your software doesn’t equal your bank statement, you could be missing transactions or have duplicates.
 Either way, you are dealing with information that’s wrong, which means your books are wrong.
 Wrong is bad.